IvanBuccella/Sudoku-Challenge/README.md

 ## Project Description

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/ff/Sudoku-by-L2G-20050714.svg/220px-Sudoku-by-L2G-20050714.svg.png"/>

 Design and develop a Sudoku challenge game on a P2P network.<br>
-Each user can place a number of the sudoku game; if it is not already placed takes 1 point, if it is already placed and it is rights take 0 points, in other case receive -1 point.<br>
+Each user can place a number of the sudoku game; if it is not already placed takes 1 point, if it is already placed and it is right take 0 points, in other cases receive -1 point.<br>
 The games are based on a 9 x 9 matrix.
-All users that play to a game are automatically informed when a user increment its score and when the game is finished.<br>
+All users that play a game are automatically informed when a user increments their score and when the game is finished.<br>
-The system allows the users to generate (automatically) a new Sudoku challenge identified by a name, join in a challenge using a nickname, get the integer matrix describing the Sudoku challenge, and place a solution number.<br>
+The system allows the users to generate (automatically) a new Sudoku challenge identified by a name, join in a challenge using a nickname, get the integer matrix describing the Sudoku challenge, and place a solution number.<br><br>
-As described in the [SudokuGame Java API](https://github.com/spagnuolocarmine/distributedsystems-unisa/blob/master/homework/SudokuGame.java).
+The main goal of the project is to realize the above-described functionality through using async and anonymous communication, with the advantages offers by the Publish/Subscribe paradigm and the TomP2P library.

 ## Prerequisites and Technologies